What are the phases of TTOT Care?

 Phase 1 – Patient Screening

 During this phase, you will have an opportunity to learn about the benefits and risks associated with TTOT.
-The doctors, nurses, respiratory therapists, and perhaps other people who have gone through the TTOT procedure will be available to answer your questions.
-The care team will perform a physical exam, take your medical history, and determine whether you are a good candidate to receive TTOT.
+The doctors, nurses, respiratory therapists and perhaps other people who have gone through the TTOT procedure will be available to answer your questions.
+Your provider will perform a physical exam, take your medical history and determine whether you are a good candidate to receive TTOT.
 Education will be provided by your respiratory therapist following your doctor visit.

 Phase 2 – The TTOT Procedure

-Phase 4 – Care when the TTOT tract has healed
+Phase 4 – Care when the TTOT Tract Has Healed, Graduation Day!!!

 You are ready and capable of self-care.
 This is when the Respiratory Care Team transfers responsibility over to you.
 Changing the catheter is recommended twice a day.
 New catheters are supplied for you by your DME (durable medical equipment) service every 90 days.

 This information was approved by Michael D. Schwartz, MD, and Cheryl Torres, RRT, (September 2017)